mpalii/knowledge-base/linux-commands/README.md

 `apt-cache search <name pattern>` search the package list

 `add-apt-repository` adds a repository into the /etc/apt/sources.list or /etc/apt/sources.list.d or removes an existing one

-`find` find for files in a directory hierarchy
-`find . -type f -name "*.txt"` find all files in the current directory with '.txt' extension
-`find . -type f -iname "main*"` find all files in the current directory with 'main' prefix, ignore case
-`find . -type f -perm 0664` find all files in the current directory with 664 permissions
-`find . -type f -size -1M` find all files in the current directory with size less than 1 megabyte
-`find . -type d -size +1k` find all directories in the current directory with size greater than 1 kilobyte
-`find . -type f -not -iname "*.txt"` find all files in the current directory with the extention NOT '.txt', ignore case

-`cat [FILE]` concatenate files and print out on the standard output

-`grep` print lines that match patterns
-`grep "some text" file.txt` print lines from file.txt that contain "some text"
-`grep "text" file1.txt file2.txt` print lines from file1.txt and file2.txt that contains "text"
-`grep -n "text" test.txt"` print lines and line number from test.txt that contains "text"
-`grep -n -i "tEXt" file.txt` print lines and line number from file.txt that contains "text", ignore case

-`find . -type f -iname "*.cpp" -exec grep -i -n "main*" {} +` find files with 'cpp' extention and search for 'main*' in them

-`sort [FILE]...` sort lines of text files
-`sort file.txt > fileCopy.txt` sort lines of 'file.txt' and save result to 'fileCopy.txt'
-`sort -n [FILE]` sort lines of file as numbers
-`sort -r [FILE]` sort lines of file in reverse order

 `top` display Linux processes